 - Make sure everyone washes their hands before eating.

 - Test your water for lead.
-If lead levels are high, consider using a filtering device.
-You can also drink bottled water.
+If lead levels are high, use a filtering device or drink bottled water.

 - Clean faucets and aerators regularly.